OCA/website/website_backend_views/README.rst

 Backend views for website
 =========================

 This module allows to embed old style (backend) views into the website frontend.
 This way, complex forms don't need to be redeveloped but still there's no break in user experience.
-Ceveat is that this does not work for anonymous users.
+Caveat is that this does not work for anonymous users.

 This is specifically convenient if you need to use on_change functions, user input dependent domains or got used to be able to create linked objects inline.